Lambosaurus/hives-and-torches/systems/actions.md

 Your character draws a weapon.

 ## Attack of opportunity: `reaction`
-An attack of opportunity is be triggered by a foe performing an unsafe action while within your reach.
+An attack of opportunity is be triggered by a foe performing an unsafe action while within your weapon reach.

 Unsafe actions include:
  * Moving (excluding manouvering)